theagilepadawan/NEATPy/documentation/subdir/Example server.rst

     transport_properties.prohibit(SelectionProperties.PRESERVE_MSG_BOUNDARIES)

-The next step is to create a :py:class:`preconnection`, passing our local endpoint and transport properties as arguments:
+The next step is to create a :py:class:`preconnection`, passing our local endpoint and transport properties as arguments.
+Next, we call :py:meth:`.listen`

 .. code-block:: python